PRASANNA-RAVI/SCA_Assisted_CCA_on_NTRU/NTRU_Prime/PC_Oracle_based_SCA/Implementation/README.md

 # Implementation_scripts:

-This directory contains the implementation scripts for carrying out the attack on NTRU Prime.
+This directory contains the implementation scripts for running the target implementation of NTRU Prime on the STM32F407VG microcontroller to obtain side-channel traces.
 This setup can be directly used with your side-channel setup for trace acquisition and subsequently performing key recovery.
-This can be run on the STM32F407VG microcontroller based on the ARM Cortex-M4 microcontroller and the flow follows that of the **pqm4** library.
+The implementation runs on the STM32F407VG microcontroller based on the ARM Cortex-M4 microcontroller and the flow follows that of the **pqm4** library.

 # Compilation Commands: